MicrosoftDocs/learn/learn-pr/azure/intro-to-stereokit/includes/3-exercise-get-started-stereokit.md

    :::image type="content" source="../media/stereokit-templates-visual-studio.png" alt-text="Screenshot of downloaded stereoKit templates in Visual Studio." lightbox="../media/stereokit-templates-visual-studio.png":::

-3. **Cross-Platform Template (in development)** - This is a pre-production version still in project format.
-It uses a DLL shared across several platform-specific applications to work with .Net Core, UWP, and Xamarin(Android/Quest) all at once.
+3. **Cross-Platform Template (in development)** - A pre-production version still in project format.
+Uses a DLL shared across several platform-specific applications to work with .Net Core, UWP, and Xamarin(Android/Quest) all at once.

 4. **Native C++ Template (in development)** - StereoKit does offer a C API.
-However it should only be used by experienced developers if the benefits exceed the lack of documentation.
+However only experienced developers can use it if the benefits exceed the lack of documentation.

 > [!Note]
 >Iteration is slower with Universal Windows Platform because it builds apps, so use it only if HoloLens is essential to you.